 Student use of webcams during live online synchronous teaching, Dr Craig Morley SFHEA

-This project investigates staff and student perceptions and practice of webcam use and its impact on engagement and learning.
-It is not about coming to a decision on whether students should or should not use webcams, but on identifying strategies to support students to engage and allow staff to gauge engagement whether webcams are used or not.
-The project looks to use these findings to produce community-sourced / co-created profiles of recommended best practice on 1) strategies to show / gauge engagement without webcam use; 2) methods to encourage webcam use when and where appropriate.
+Craig's project investigated staff and student perceptions and practice of webcam use and its impact on engagement and learning.
+The aim of the project was to identify strategies to support students to engage, to enable staff to gauge engagement whether webcams are used, and to produce community-sourced, co-created profiles of recommended best practice.

 Developing virtual labs, Dr Maria Canal SFHEA